Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Results

 \subsection{Comparison with measurements}

-In this last experiment, we examine the method's ability to predict the impulse response in a real room by comparing it with microphone measurements.
+In this last experiment, we examine the method's ability to predict the impulse response in a real room by comparing it with measurements.

 The room under investigation is an approximately rectangular space displayed in Figure~\ref{fig:room}.
-Measurements were carried out using a National Instruments 4431 data acquisition system, with signal amplification provided by a NAD 3020 amplifier.
-Acoustic responses were recorded using a Brüel \& Kjær 4191 microphone, connected through type 2690 conditioning amplifiers and a NEXUS preamplifier.
-Excitation was provided by an exponential sine sweep sampled at 96 kHz, and the resulting transfer functions were computed via deconvolution with the inverse sweep followed by fast Fourier transform processing.
+Measurements were carried out using a National Instruments 4431 (National Instruments, Austin, TX) data acquisition system, with signal amplification provided by a HBK 2734 amplifier (HBK, Nærum, Denmark).
+Acoustic responses were recorded using a HBK 4191 microphone, connected through type 2690 conditioning amplifiers and a HBK NEXUS preamplifier.
+Excitation was provided by an exponential sine sweep sampled at 96 kHz from an HBK Type 4292-L omnidirectional loudspeaker, and the resulting transfer functions were computed via deconvolution with the inverse sweep followed by fast Fourier transform processing.

-The room walls consist exclusively of concrete.
-The corresponding absorption coefficient was estimated using Eyring's formula \cite{eyring1930reverberation}, yielding a value of $\alpha_{\text{concrete}} = 0.015$.
-The admittance, $\beta \approx 4 \times 10^{-3}$, was directly derived from $\alpha_{concrete}$ under the assumption of negligible reactance.
-The corresponding reflection coefficient $R$ was obtained in the same manner.
-Algorithm~\ref{alg:1} was then applied using the same parameter settings as in the previous test, over the frequency range 50~Hz $\le f\le$ 200~Hz with a resolution of 0.1 Hz.
-Although values associated to higher frequencies can be computed in a reasonably short time, these are not reported since the increasing modal density makes the comparison more difficult to visualize.
-Room modes are additionally calculated from the formula in Equation~\eqref{eq:mode_real}.
-However, since $\text{Im}(R)=0$, $\text{Re}(\tilde{q})$ trivially coincides with the classical result for perfectly rigid walls.
-Finally, the measured and computed SPL for the concrete room as well as the real part of the room modes are displayed in Figure~\ref{fig:test4}A.

-The two curves exhibit strong agreement on two fronts: first, the estimated absorption coefficient is validated by the comparable magnitude of the oscillations, indicating that the model captures the correct level of damping; second, the peak positions coincide with both the measured ones and those of the analytical room modes.
-This confirms the correctness of the theoretical derivation and supports the assumption of negligible reactance, showing that $\mathrm{Im}(R)$ can be reasonably neglected in this test.
-Given the expected minimal numerical error of the EE, the remaining small discrepancies are more plausibly attributed to measurement uncertainties, inaccuracies in the impedance estimation, and imperfectly parallel walls due to construction tolerances.

-To further investigate asymmetric boundary conditions, an Ecophon Focus\textsuperscript{\texttrademark} A panel is installed on the wall along the $y$-direction, opposite to the origin, as illustrated in Figure~\ref{fig:room}.
-The panel covers the entire wall surface, has a thickness of 20~mm, and a certified specific flow resistivity of $\Xi = 62{,}930$ Pa s m$^{-2}$.
-The frequency-dependent impedance of the resulting two-layer wall is estimated using the modified Allard \& Champoux model~\cite{oliva2013sound}.
-Results for this second configuration are reported in Figure~\ref{fig:test4}B, where good agreement is still observed.